 The account representative is responsible for meeting the reporting requirements as set forth in section 95491.

-If any information required by section 95483.2(b)(3) changes, the entity holding the account must update the account to reflect the changes within 30 calendar days.
+If any information required by section 95483.2(b)(3) changes, the entity holding the account must update the account to reflect the changes within 30 days.

 Account Closure.